Why choose a career at Toora?

 · 87% of respondents agreed that TWI’s procedures and systems allow them to do their job efficiently (with 26% strongly agreeing).

-Thank you for your interest in joining Toora Women Inc. There is currently one job opportunity available.
+Thank you for your interest in joining Toora Women Inc. There is currently one job vacancy.

 Women only applicants please as per section s 34(1) of the Discrimination Act 1991.
-Aboriginal and CALD women encouraged to apply.
+Aboriginal, Torres Strait Islander and CALD women encouraged to apply.